Waste education

 Waste education resources

-Council has a variety of resources available for schools, businesses and venues to help assist with sorting waste and encouraging good recycling habits.
+Council has a variety of resources available for schools, businesses and venues to help assist with sorting waste and encourage good recycling habits.

-You can view the Let's get sorted guide online or download the A3 Let's get sorted poster(PDF, 868KB)
+You can download the A3 Let's get sorted poster(PDF, 5MB).

 Low waste and reuse activities